 Make sure that your scooter sizes according to your height.
 The handlebar plays a vital role here.
 It has an adjustable height in most such commuters.

 But make sure that at least one of its height adjustments lies within your comfort zone.
 In other words, you shouldn’t need to bend too much to grip the handle.
 Neither the handlebar should be too high to control.

 To avoid any untoward situation and ensure a smooth ride, the load capacity must be more than the weight of the rider.

 Many manufacturers overstate this parameter for their products.
-So on the basis of our experience, we recommend taking the weight capacity 15 to 20 percent less than what is stated by the company.
+So based on our experience, we recommend taking the weight capacity 15 to 20 percent less than what is stated by the company.

 If you intend to ride on rough or sloped tracks, try to buy a scooter with larger wheels.
 But in the case of flat surfaces, smaller wheels can serve your purpose.

 2. Assembling your Scooter

 Most of the brands deliver pre-assembled scooters.
 But in a few cases, you may need to assemble a few parts like the handlebar, handle, and handle grips, yourself.

 So just follow the instructions given in the product manual and make your scooter ready to ride.